-Students not enrolled full-time who register for individual courses through the School of Continuing Education and Summer Session are noted as extramural students.
+Students not enrolled full-time who register for individual courses through the School of

+Continuing Education and Summer Session are noted as extramural students.
 Hotel School students may not take Cornell extramural courses while on a leave of absence or during their last semester of undergraduate enrollment.
-For further information about tuition, enrollment and a listing of available courses, students should visit https://www.sce.cornell.edu/sce/, or the office located in B20 Day Hall.
+For further information about tuition, enrollment and a listing of available courses, students should visit the School of Continuing Education's website, or or visit their office located in B20 Day Hall.